-- 5.27.
+- 5.28.
 Plots must be of sufficient width to allow a building(s) to be sited with adequate separation between dwellings.
-The width of the remaining and the new plot should be similar to that prevailing in the immediate area. - 5.28.
+The width of the remaining and the new plot should be similar to that prevailing in the immediate area. - 5.29.
 An extension to the side of a property should normally be acceptable if it does not have a significant adverse impact on the nature of space between buildings which would be out of character in the street scene when the gaps, often with associated landscaping or allowing longer views, are important elements.
-Extensions to existing buildings should maintain gaps which provide views out of the village into surrounding countryside.
+Extensions to existing buildings should maintain gaps which provide views out of the village into surrounding countryside Examples of such views include, but are not limited to, between Giles Barn Cottage and Timbers in Church Lane and the east side of The Martindale Centre, Station Road.